m4rz910/NYISOToolkit/README.md

 - "Integrated Real-Time Actual Load is posted after each hour and represents the timeweighted hourly load for each zone" (NYISO Market Participant Guide p.62)
 - Units: Power [MW]
 - Frequency: Hour
-- Datetime Convention: Start of hour

 Load (load_5m)
 - "Real-Time Actual Load posts the actual measured load for each RTD interval (5 minutes) by zone.
 Actual loads are calculated as generation plus net interchange for each zone, based on real-time telemetered data."
 (NYISO Market Participant Guide p.62)
 - Units: Power [MW]
 - Frequency: 5-min
-- Datetime Convention: End of 5 mins (interpreted from the timing of release of realtime data)

 Load Forecast (load_forecast_h)
 - "Weather forecast information grouped by zone is input into a neural network forecaster tool to produce a preliminary zonal load forecast for each hour of the following day.
 The tool makes use of historical load and weather patterns."
 (NYISO Market Participant Guide p.25)
 - Units: Power [MW]
 - Frequency: Hour
-- Datetime Convention: Start of hour

 Fuel Mix (fuel_mix_5m)
 - Units: Power [MW]
 - Frequency: 5-min
-- Datetime convention: End of 5-min (interpreted from the timing of release of realtime data)

 Interface Flows (interface_flows_5m)
 - "Internal/ External Interface Limits and Flows consist of hourly limits (for all major internal interfaces, HQ, NE, PJM, and OH) and flows (for HQ, NE, PJM, and OH) in SCUC and time-weighted average hourly flows (for the same interfaces) in RTD.
 The data is posted at least day-after or sooner."
 (NYISO Market Participant Guide p.59)
 - Units: Power [MW] (Note: The raw datafile column is mislabled as MWH, but it is correct on the NYISO Dashboard)
 - Frequency: 5-min
-- Datetime Convention: End of 5-min (interpreted from the timing of release of realtime data)

     External Interfaces
     - HQ CHATEAUGUAY